About the Bruce Wayne Stallard Scholarship

 Bruce Wayne Stallard, a graduate of Onaga High School and a music major at the University of Kansas, was killed Easter morning 1985 by a drunk driver.
 It is through this scholarship that the Stallard family honors his life.

 The Bruce Wayne Stallard Scholarship Selection Committee is pleased that you have chosen to fill out our application.
-This scholarship is for $1200 of annual tuition reimbursement ($600 per semester) and can be received for a total of eight semesters within five-year period if all requirements are met each semester.
+This scholarship is for $1200 of annual tuition reimbursement ($600 per semester) and can be received for a total of eight semesters within a four-year period if all requirements are met each semester.
 This makes it a total scholarship of up to $4800.

 About Your Application